Dynamic Rank Reinforcement Learning for Adaptive Low-Rank Multi-Head Self Attention in Large Language Models: Abstract

 \section{Abstract}

-We propose \textbf{Dynamic Rank Reinforcement Learning (DR-RL)}, a novel framework that adaptively optimizes the low-rank factorization of Multi-Head Self-Attention (MHSA) in Large Language Models (LLMs) through the integration of reinforcement learning and online matrix perturbation theory.
-While traditional low-rank approximations often rely on static rank assumptions---limiting their flexibility across diverse input contexts---our method dynamically selects ranks based on real-time sequence dynamics, layer-specific sensitivities, and hardware constraints.
-The core innovation lies in an RL agent that formulates rank selection as a sequential policy optimization problem, where the reward function strictly balances attention fidelity against computational latency.
-To ensure stability during inference, we derive and employ online matrix perturbation bounds} to enable incremental rank updates, thereby avoiding the prohibitive cost of full decomposition during inference.
-Furthermore, the integration of a lightweight Transformer-based policy network and batched Singular Value Decomposition (SVD) operations ensures scalable deployment on modern GPU architectures.
-Experiments demonstrate that DR-RL significantly reduces Floating Point Operations (FLOPs), particularly in long-sequence regimes ($L > 4096$) while maintaining downstream accuracy statistically equivalent to full-rank attention.
+Dynamic Rank Reinforcement Learning (DR-RL) approximations rely on static rank assumptions, limiting their flexibility across diverse linguistic contexts.
+Our method dynamically modulates ranks based on real-time sequence dynamics, layer-specific sensitivities, and hardware constraints.
+The core innovation is a deep reinforcement learning agent that formulates rank selection as a sequential policy optimization problem, strictly balancing attention fidelity against computational latency.
+To ensure stability during inference, we derive and employ online matrix perturbation bounds, enabling incremental rank updates without the prohibitive cost of full decomposition.
+Furthermore, the integration of a lightweight Transformer-based policy network and batched Singular Value Decomposition (SVD) operations ensures scalable deployment on modern architectures.
+Extensive experiments demonstrate that DR-RL significantly reduces Floating Point Operations (FLOPs) by over 40\% in long-sequence regimes ($L > 4096$) while maintaining downstream accuracy statistically equivalent to full-rank attention.
 Beyond standard language modeling benchmarks, we validate the real-world applicability of DR-RL on the GLUE benchmark.
 Specifically, our method achieves 92.78\% accuracy on the SST-2 sentiment analysis task, matching the performance of full-rank baselines and outperforming static low-rank methods, such as Performer and Nyströmformer, by a significant margin.